navaneethnpk/inov_blazars/README.md

-The Python codes used for my project INOV of Blazars.
+The Python codes used for project 'INOV of Blazars'.